日本語 English

 Mitsui Chemicals has conducted hazard source identification, risk assessment, and risk reduction during startup, shutdown, emergency, and other non-routine operations in addition to new construction, expansion, and modification of facilities.
 With the aim of establishing an even more advanced risk assessment (RA) system, Mitsui Chemicals is working toward achieving "identification of hazard sources from a comprehensive perspective," "risk assessment without variation among assessors," and "reliable risk reduction."

 For "identification of hazard sources from a comprehensive perspective," in order to eliminate variations in the competence among those who conduct RA, RA leaders who promote RA in the workplace are trained and assigned after their competence is certified.
-For "risk assessment without variation among assessors," we are working to establish a quantitative risk assessment method (HAZOP-LOPA*).
+For "risk assessment without variation among assessors," we have introduced a quantitative risk assessment method (HAZOP-LOPA*).
 For "reliable risk reduction," RA advisors, who provide advice and guidance across Works, check the validity of RA results from a third-party perspective.

 These activities were first introduced at the Osaka Works in fiscal 2020, followed by the Ichihara Works and Iwakuni-Ohtake Works, and implementation began at all Works of Mitsui Chemicals in fiscal 2023.
-In addition, to establish an advanced RA system Company-wide, RA specialists are assigned at the Head Office to promote and support the system across the Company.
+In addition, RA specialists are assigned at the Head Office to promote and support the system across the Company.

-We will continue to promote the establishment of an advanced risk assessment system and aim to strengthen our voluntary safety measures.
+Our company will continue to promote the establishment of an Advanced risk assessment and strengthen our voluntary safety measures.

 * HAZOP-LOPA: